 Raul loses a number of his repeat clients, who say they miss Rachel.
 Raul has stayed on the right side of the law, but has lost a valuable employee.
-Replacing her will take time and money, and he may never win back his lost clients.
+Replacing her will take time and money.

 Casual workers with no set hours can agree to be paid an extra 8% of their gross pay instead of accruing any annual leave.

 This must be written into their employment agreement, and the 8% holiday pay should appear as a separate and identifiable amount on their pay slip.

 The same applies to workers on fixed-term contracts of less than a year, as they are not expected to still be working for you on the date they’d otherwise qualify for annual holidays.

 Casual, fixed-term or changing work patterns(external link) — Employment New Zealand